Transfer Credits with Ease

 If you have passed certain industry-standard certification exams, you can receive credit for certifications at UMUC.
 We accept a wide range of certifications in information technology and computer science-related fields.
 Simply provide documentation of the certification to us within five years of taking the exam.

 You can receive credit for professional courses if they apply to your curriculum and have been evaluated by either the American Council on Education (if the courses are listed in The National Guide to Educational Credit for Training Programs) or the State University of New York National Program on Non-Collegiate-Sponsored Instruction (if listed in its College Credit Recommendations).

 You may be able to receive as many as 21 elective credits for vocational and technical credit you've earned from approved institutions and organizations evaluated by the American Council on Education.
 We accept as many as 6 credits toward a certificate, 12 credits toward an associate's degree, and 21 credits toward a bachelor's degree.

 You can receive credit toward your associate's degree or your bachelor's degree through credit by exam.
 Examples of examinations include the Excelsior College Examinations, the Advanced Placement examinations administered by the College Board, the College-Level Examination Program, Defense Activity for Non-Traditional Education Support examinations, and the American College Testing/Proficiency Examination program.

-You can earn as many as 15 credits by applying classroom theory to real-world professional projects and demonstrating your new skills on the job while you are studying at UMUC.
+You can earn credits by applying classroom theory to real-world professional projects and demonstrating your new skills on the job while you are studying at UMUC.
 To earn credit for Workplace Learning, you enter a learning agreement with your employer and a faculty mentor.
 You then submit academic assignments about your Workplace Learning experience to earn as many as 6 credits each semester.